njakob/api-flowtype-boilerplate/README.md

 API boilerplate with [Flowtype](https://flowtype.org).

+Boilerplate to build a simple API based on Node.js that use Flowtype as static type analyser.

 ## Features

 * Flowtype support
-* Babel setup for ES7/Flowtype
+* Babel setup for ES7/Flowtype to target Node 5.0 in `--harmony`
 * Simple MongoDB integration without ORM
 * Request resolution with aggregated errors
+* Async/await functions

 ## Installation